Emmanuel-Roy/Emoo-Boy/README.md

 ![image](https://github.com/user-attachments/assets/b275ef92-4bd6-4ac2-841f-f4a8a1eccfba)

 * I had to move the 1 ms delay to happen every 20 scanlines instead of every 13 like on my desktop, but it runs practically perfectly.
 * I assume running the program on a much weaker Raspberry Pi may cause the built-in delay to be unnecessary or perhaps once every 40 or so scanlines.
+* I'll probably finish this portion of the project when I have more free time and disposable income.

 ## Takeaways.